407pilot/verus-pi/README.md

 - Customize it for your Pi, your network, your mining or staking preferences, and whatever checks you want in place.

 This way you control what ends up inside the container.
 That is the entire point of releasing the repo: transparency, not a shortcut.

-## TLDR

-Yes, you can run the container.
-No, you should not just pull it and trust it.

-Build your own image.
-Verify your own binaries.
-Do not outsource trust when it comes to crypto infrastructure.

 ## Buy me a coffee ☕️